 The energy retrofit of the listed "Old Material 1.
-3ENCULT study tour at Material Court of the Court" in Copenhagen was aimed not only at Fortress the preservation of the building itself, but also at becoming a best practice on preservation and CO_2 emission reduction for listed buildings across Denmark.
+3ENCULT study tour at Material Court of the Fortress the preservation of the building itself, but also at becoming a best practice on preservation and CO2 emission reduction for listed buildings across Denmark.
 Realdania byg A/S, a foundation owning a large number of historic buildings, worked closely together with the Danish Heritage Authority and experts from the different fields from the very beginning of the project.